FarzadVav/kadoui-css/README.md

+# Kadoui-css

+The TailwindCSS styles for build robust UIs

+---

-# Add the following code to your main CSS file
+### Add the following code to your main CSS file

 ```css
 @import "tailwindcss";